Cloud Discovery anomaly detection policy

-When selecting Specific continuous reports, each usage increase is compared to the normal usage pattern as learned from the same data view as the increase was observed in.
+- When selecting Specific continuous reports, each usage increase is compared to the normal usage pattern.
+The pattern is learned from the same data view as the increase was observed in.

 Users and IP addresses –Every cloud application usage is associated either with a user, an IP address, or both.

-Selecting Users ignores the association of application usage with IP addresses if there is any.
+Selecting Users ignores the association of application usage with IP addresses.

-Selecting IP addresses ignores the association of application usage with users if there is any.
+Selecting IP addresses ignores the association of application usage with users.

 Selecting Users and IP addresses (default) considers both associations, but may produce duplicate alerts when there is a tight correspondence between users and IP addresses.

 Under Alerts, you can set the alert sensitivity.
 There are a number of ways to control the number of alerts triggered by the policy:

 The Select anomaly detection sensitivity slider – Trigger alerts for the top X anomalous activities per 1,000 users per week.
 The alerts are triggered for the activities with the highest risk.

 Daily alert limit – restrict the number of alerts raised on a single day.
 You can select whether to Send alert as email, Send alert as text message or both.
 Messages sent by text message are limited to 10 per day, for the UTC time zone, meaning that the 10 message limit resets at midnight in the UTC time zone.

-You can also select the option to Use your organization's default settings, which fills in the Daily alert limit, email, and text message settings from your organization's default settings.
+You can also select the option to Use your organization's default settings.
+This option fills in the Daily alert limit, email, and text message settings from your organization's default settings.
 To set the default, fill out the Alert configuration settings and click Save these alert settings as the default for your organization.

 Like with all policies, you can Edit, Disable, and Enable the policy by clicking the three dots at the end of the row in the Policies page.
-By default, when you create a policy it is enabled.
+By default, when you create a policy it's enabled.